umich-brcf-bioinf/rnaseq_demystified_workshop/site/Module7a_IntroductionToR.md

 You should already have DESeq2 and several other libraries installed, so we can load them into our R session now.
 To do that we'll use the `library` function and send the commands to the console.

-Before ending this module, let's load the libraries we'll need to use for the next module. *TODO: will need to update with any additional packages*
+Before ending this module, let's load the libraries we'll need to use for the next module.

 ```r
 library(DESeq2)